Sentieon/segdup-caller/README.md

 Sentieon Segdup caller produces the following output:

 - A YAML file containing information of analysis result, including copy number states, gene conversion events if detected, etc.
 - VCF files containing variant calls for each specified gene region

+> **Note**: Clinical significance and interpretation information in the YAML output is for **Educational and Informational purposes only**.